OneSteelTank/TwitchChatSubtitles/README.md

 # Twitch Chat to ASS Subtitle Converter

 This Python script converts Twitch chat logs in JSON format into Advanced SubStation Alpha (.ass) subtitle files.
 This allows you to overlay a customizable chat box onto your video content.
+Written with Gemini 2.5 Pro.

 ## Features